 If untreated, foot and ankle arthritis may lead to joint deformity, severely reduced function, or disability.
-Fortunately, the team of leading board-certified podiatrists at Brandywine Foot and Ankle Associates in Coatesville, Limerick, and Exton, Pennsylvania, offers specialized foot and ankle arthritis care to protect and preserve your joints.
+Fortunately, the team of leading board-certified podiatrists at Brandywine Foot and Ankle Associates in Coatesville, and Limerick, Pennsylvania, offers specialized foot and ankle arthritis care to protect and preserve your joints.
 Call the office nearest you or schedule an appointment online today.

 Arthritis is a blanket term for more than 100 conditions affecting the joints.
 While each type of arthritis can have its own characteristics, all forms of the disease lead to serious joint damage.

 At Brandywine Foot and Ankle Associates, the team of prominent podiatry experts treats arthritis within the feet and ankles.

 The most common types of arthritis in these areas include:

 Osteoarthritis happens when cartilage (the protective surface on bones) wears away over time and can cause severe joint wear.
 Osteoarthritis is the most common form of foot arthritis, affecting nearly 17% of people over the age of 50.

 Rheumatoid arthritis is an autoimmune and inflammatory disease that happens when the body destroys the joint lining, leading to deformity.

 Gout is a form of arthritis occurring when crystallized uric acid accumulates in a joint.
 It can lead to joint warping.